Mote Marine Laboratory and Aquarium

 Flexible, human-centered design

-Many cultural and scientific organizations struggle with long-term content governance online.
-We designed templates that allow site admins to build and organize new features while adhering to a system of content governance.
+Many cultural and scientific organizations struggle with long-term online content governance.
+We designed website templates that enable website admins to build and organize new features while adhering to a content governance system.
 This provided a scalable, sustainable solution for further content generation down the road.

 Engaging visuals

-Mote’s new website spotlights the beauty of marine life and aquatic ecosystems, exciting visitors and encouraging engagement with Mote’s many initiatives.
-Dynamic design and compelling visuals make the site a fun place for students and enthusiasts as well as a resource for scholars.
+Mote Marine Laboratory and Aquarium’s new museum website spotlights the beauty of marine life and aquatic ecosystems, exciting visitors and encouraging engagement with its many initiatives.
+Dynamic design and compelling visuals make the museum website a fun place for students and enthusiasts as well as a resource for scholars.

 Big Sea helped our complex institution create a website that is clean and easy to navigate without diminishing the richness of our mission and identity.
 That’s an incredible balancing act!